US-issued document legalization through a foreign Embassy/Consulate for use in that foreign country.

 Does your US-issued document need to be legalized through a foreign Embassy/Consulate?
 Are you heading to a country that requires US-issued documents to be authenticated with the Embassy/Consulate legalization process?

 In this case, Georgia Apostille is at your service!
 Georgia Apostille can legalize US-issued documents with any foreign Embassy/Consulate located in the United States.
+Georgia Apostille, based in Atlanta, provides Embassy/Consulate legalization services for US-issued documents required for use in foreign countries.

 Below is the list of documents, most often required for Embassy legalization: